 4. Digital Wallet for digital payments

 If you’re making payments in an online store or in a local store, use a digital wallet.
-Digital wallet is an app containing secure digital versions of your credit cards, debit cards and even loyalty cards.
-Just with a tap of your phone at checkout terminals you can make payments.
-Transactions are encrypted and much safer because it will need the user to authorize every transaction.
+A digital wallet is an app containing secure digital versions of your credit cards, debit cards and even loyalty cards.
+Just with a tap of your phone at checkout terminals, you can make payments.
+Transactions are encrypted and much safer because the user will need to authorize every transaction.

 5. Mobile devices: protect them

-Mobile device is a major risk factor.
-There’s so much private information stored in the device about its user from pictures, social media accounts to bank accounts.
+The mobile device is a major risk factor.
+There’s so much private information stored in the device about its user, from pictures, social media accounts to bank accounts.
 If it falls under the wrong hands, it will cause serious damage.
 Take note of the following tips:

-- Use strong password (not 1234) to access your phone.
-Most phones come with biometrics built-in so use that feature coupled with the strong passwords.
-Some devices come with 2 factor authentication, use it.
+- Use a strong password (not 1234) to access your phone.
+Most phones come with biometrics built-in, so use that feature coupled with strong passwords.
+Some devices come with 2-factor authentication; use it.

 - Use two-factor authentication whenever available.
-When it comes to sensitive accounts (like banking) use an authenticator app to handle two-factor authentication rather than using text messages.
+Regarding sensitive accounts (like banking), use an authenticator app to handle two-factor authentication rather than text messages.

 - If you’re not using Bluetooth, turn it off.
 It will save your battery too.

 - Avoid using autofill.
-Yes it’s convenient to not type your credentials all the time, but if the phone falls under the wrong hands they will have easy access to your accounts.
+Yes, it’s convenient not to always type your credentials, but if the phone falls under the wrong hands, they will have easy access to your accounts.

-When you get your bank statements, go through them very thoroughly no matter how small.
+When you get your bank statements, thoroughly review them, no matter how small.
 Always be on your toes about recurring payments and incoming transactions.

-Another place where people fall victim is when their requested with medical details.
-If someone is asking about your medical details, before providing information double check it.
-Usually they will ask for your personal details on the pretext of completing billing or filling of prescriptions.
-When you have medical paperwork which are no longer needed, destroy them.
+Another place where people fall, victim, is when they’re requested with medical details.
+Double-check if someone asks about your medical details before providing information.
+Usually, they will ask for your personal details on the pretext of completing billing or filling prescriptions.
+When you have medical paperwork which is no longer needed, destroy them.

 7. Keep your social security numbers safe and hidden

-If your social security number falls under the wrong hands, it can have a huge toll on your credit.
+If your social security number falls under the wrong hands, it can greatly affect your credit.
 Don’t: